tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 they are very much Haskell-centric.

-In short, these tools work great for projects that are a) meant to be open source or easily open sourceable, b) small and c) mostly or exclusively Haskell.
+In short, these tools work great for projects that are a) meant to be open source or easily open-sourceable, b) small and c) mostly or exclusively Haskell.
 Over the past couple of months, we have been focused on building a solution for the opposite use case: corporate monorepos, which are a) closed source b) large and c) almost always